-- Remediation with progression may consist of: - an individualized remediation plan that may include, but is not limited to, enrollment in an individual study - working one-on-one with a faculty member or Programapproved tutor; - additional weeks of supervised clinical practice experiences (SCPEs); and/or - any combination of the above listed items.
+- Remediation with or without program progression, which may require: - case discussions with a faculty member; - additional practice with multiple choice exams via testing software; - additional review of course material; - retesting; - simulations: - an individualized remediation plan that may include, but is not limited to, enrollment in an individual study course: - · working one-on-one with a faculty member or Programapproved tutor; - additional weeks of supervised clinical practice experiences (SCPEs); and/or - any combination of the above listed items.

 Additional tuition will be charged for all individual study courses.
+Additional costs associated with remediation are the responsibility of the student.

-In addition, the Committee may impose deceleration (Remediation without progression), which may result in delayed program comple-
+In addition, the Committee may impose deceleration (Remediation without progression), which may result in delayed program completion.